 Introduction

 In 2017, in the US alone, an estimated 252,710 new cases of invasive breast cancer and 63,410 new cases of in situ breast cancer were diagnosed amongst women [1].
 Every woman undergoing treatment has some form of analysis performed on them to determine the appropriate treatment for their situation.
 These treatment options include techniques such as radiation therapy and chemotherapy [2][3].
 Treatment may lead to a reduction in size or disappearance of the tumour.
-However, it is also possible that the tumour remains the same size, but the cellularity of the tumour reduces, meaning the tumour now consists of a lower number of larger cells.
+However, it is also possible that the tumour remains the same size, but the cellularity of the tumour reduces, meaning the tumour now consists of a lower number of cancer cells.

 Assessment of the cancer cellularity of a tumour is done to determine the effectiveness of previously applied treatment.
 The pathological examination of tissue removed during surgery allows for the determination of tumour cellularity.
 In current clinical practice pathologists manually determine the cellularity of tissue slides, which is a highly subjective and labour-intensive task.
 The variability in observers reduces the reliability and quality of the cellularity assessment [4].